GoncharovVV/Array-Methods/README.md

 simple form validation...

-To understand structure of JS code please open main.js in Sublime, VS code or your favourite editor :) and collapse all function.
+To understand structure of JS code please open main.js in Sublime, VS code or your favourite editor :) and collapse all functions.
 Use functions name to navigate.